-We consent to the reference to our firm under the caption "Experts" in the Registration Statement (Form S-4) and related Prospectus of Helix Energy Solutions Group Inc. for the registration of 13,539,138 shares of its common stock and to the incorporation by reference therein of our reports dated March 10, 2006, with respect to the consolidated financial statements of Remington Oil and Gas Corporation, Remington Oil and Gas Corporation management's assessment of the effectiveness of internal control over financial reporting, and the effectiveness of internal control over financial reporting of Remington Oil and Gas Corporation, included in its Annual Report (Form 10-K) for the year ended December 31, 2005, filed with the Securities and Exchange Commission.
+We consent to the reference to our firm under the caption "Experts" in Amendment No. 1 to the Registration Statement (Form S-4 No. 333-132922) and related Prospectus of Helix Energy Solutions Group Inc. for the registration of 13,539,138 shares of its common stock and to the incorporation by reference therein of our reports dated March 10, 2006, with respect to the consolidated financial statements of Remington Oil and Gas Corporation, Remington Oil and Gas Corporation management's assessment of the effectiveness of internal control over financial reporting, and the effectiveness of internal control over financial reporting of Remington Oil and Gas Corporation, included in its Annual Report (Form 10-K) for the year ended December 31, 2005, filed with the Securities and Exchange Commission.